wwu-pi/tutorials/lectures/acse/020_tutorial_jboss_project.md

 ### <a id="create-ear" name="create-ear" />New Enterprise Application Project
 1. Select *File* > *New* > *Enterprise Application Project* from the menu bar.
-1. In the "New EAR Application Project" dialog, enter "Test"as **project name**, makesure that WildFly 8 is the target runtime and **click "Finish"**.
+1. In the "New EAR Application Project" dialog, enter "Test"as **project name**, make sure that WildFly 10 is the target runtime and **click "Finish"**.

 ### <a id="create-jpa" name="create-jpa" />New JPA Project
 1. Select *File* > *New* > *JPA Project* from the menu bar.
 1. In the "New JPA Project" dialog, enter "Test-Persistence" as **project name**.
-Again, the target runtime should be WildFly 8.
-"Minimal JPA 2.1 Configuration" should be selected as "Configuration".
+Again, the target runtime should be WildFly 10.
+"Minimal Configuration" should be selected as "Configuration".
 1. As we want this project to be part of the enterprise application, we **select "Add project to an EAR"** and **choose** our **Test project** from the **"EAR Project Name" menu**.
 1. Click **"Finish"**.
 (Do **not** switch to the JPA perspective if asked to do so.)
 1. **Open** the file **``persistence.xml``** (under "JPA Content" or under ``src/META-INF/``) and switch to the **"Source" tab**. **Modify** the **node** **``persistence-unit``** to match the following snippet:

         <persistence-unit name="Test-Persistence">
           <jta-data-source>java:/DefaultDS</jta-data-source>
           <properties>